apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-RESOURCE.md

        - `s3.connection.maximum`: the maximum number of s3 connections, the default is 50
        - `s3.connection.request.timeout`: s3 request timeout, in milliseconds, the default is 3000
        - `s3.connection.timeout`: s3 connection timeout, in milliseconds, the default is 1000
+   **What needs to be noted when creating an S3 resource is that it must have read, write and delete permissions for files on the bucket**

 4. Create JDBC resource